L'Aiguille Rouge: History

 The mountain till to the end of the II World War was on the Franco-Italian border.
 After the end of the war, following the Paris Peace Treaties signed in February 1947, the border was modified and Mount Chenaillet is now totally in France.

 Access to the summit

-The mountain face towards Italy is very steep and rocky and can be ascended by experienced climbers, while the summit is easy to reach also by hikers by the opposite side, following a good foothpath starting from the Col de l'Échelle.
+The mountain face towards Italy is very steep and rocky and can be ascended by experienced climbers, while the summit is easy to reach also by hikers by the opposite side, following a good footpath starting from the Col de l'Échelle.